nhabibi/Bioinformatics_Projects/README.md

 - Prediction of Recombinant Protein Overexpression in Escherichia coli Using a Machine Learning Based Model (RPOLP).

 ### Postdoctoral Research
-- Daph Analysis: Multiomics analysis of Daphnia species:
+- Multiomics Analysis of Daphnia Species.
-  - `Daphnia_Metabolomics_Analysis.R`: Metabolomics data analysis.
-  - Scripts in `Daphnia_RNA_Analysis/`: RNA sequencing data processing.
-  - Nextflow pipeline in `Nextflow-Daphina-Multiomics`: Multi-omics integration.